prince-chrismc/Distributed-Systems/Assignments/Corba/README.md

 ##### `RegionalServer`
 this is the main Server object which was two main roles:
 - Control a `RecordsMap` to garauntees data consistency with many concurrent clients/requests
 - Perform communication with the other servers.
+Mostly done using the objects above; only `getRecordCount()` is implemented in this class.

 ## Server
 The main executable simply starts three `RegionalServer` one for each region { Canada, United-States, and the United-Kingdom } and binds them within CORBA to make them available.